 - Conduct a minimum of four lockdown and eight fire drills per school year.
-A combination of eight drills are to be completed by December 31, with the remaining four drills to be completed by the end of the school year. - Provide all staff with lockdown and emergency training delivered by law enforcement.

-- Students are instructed on emergency response protocols, including lockdown procedures, prior to the drills each year. - Students are instructed on emergency evacuation procedures prior to the required fire drills each year. - Provide the required staff with playground safety training.
+A combination of eight drills are to be completed by December 31, with the remaining four drills to be completed by the end of the school year. - Provide all staff with emergency response (ex: lockdown) and emergency training delivered by law enforcement. - Students are instructed on emergency response protocols, including evacuation and lockdown procedures, prior to the drills each year. - Provide required staff with playground safety training.